canalplus/rx-player/doc/architecture/source-buffers/index.md

 ## Overview ####################################################################

-Technically speaking ``SourceBuffer``s are browser objects allowing JavaScript applications to "append" media segments for them to be decoded at the right time through their attached media element (e.g. ``<audio>`` or ``<video>`` media elements).

-Likewise in the RxPlayer code, the ``core/source-buffer`` directory contains the part of the code directly related to the insertion and removal of media segments.
+The ``core/source-buffer`` directory contains the part of the code directly related to the insertion and removal of media segments.

-You'll find there:

-  - code that interacts with browser ``SourceBuffer`` Objects.

-  - custom implementations of the ``SourceBuffer`` interface for ``text`` (subtitles) or ``image`` (thumbnails) buffers.

-  - decoders for the custom SourceBuffer implementation (e.g. the ``text`` decoder parse subtitles and display them on screen at the right time).

-  - functions which help to perform memory management on custom SourceBuffer implementations as well as native ones (this is mostly needed on some peculiar low-memory target with legacy browsers, but you might want to control at best your memory footprint even on a classical web-applications).
+This is done through `SourceBuffers`, which are JavaScript objects.

+Some `SourceBuffers` are directly defined by the browser like the audio and video ones.
+Others, like for subtitles for example, are defined by the RxPlayer.
+Those custom `SourceBuffers` definitions are written in the `src/custom_source_buffers` directory.